viniciusoyama/component_party/README.md

 │           └── template.html.erb
 ```

-You can import a component inside a layout, view or in a component's template file.
+You can import a component inside a layout, view or a component's template.

 ## Absolute importing